Guillermo del Toro's unrealized projects: Alma

-In October 2010, it was announced that DreamWorks Animation is developing an animated feature film based on the short film Alma.
-Short's director Rodrigo Blaas was set to direct the feature, with Guillermo del Toro executive producing it.
+In October 2010, it was announced that DreamWorks Animation was developing an animated feature film based on the short film Alma.
+Short's director Rodrigo Blaas was set to direct the feature, with del Toro executive producing it.
 In November 2011, it was reported that the studio hired Megan Holley, a writer of Sunshine Cleaning, to write the script.
 Del Toro, who was also helping with the story and the design work, said in June 2012 that the film was in visual development.
 However, the project was likely abandoned due to del Toro's commitment to other projects.